IMPORTANT Website terms of use and cookie statement

 UK Awards

-The project director must be a current RIBA Chartered Member - learn how to join RIBA.
+The project director (who oversaw the scheme) must be a current RIBA Chartered Member.

 Buildings in Scotland

-To enter projects in Scotland, please see the RIAS Awards.
-Entries which have been unsuccessful at RIAS shortlisting stage in the preceding year can be re-submitted and will be considered for both RIAS and RIBA (National) Awards provided that:
+Entries which have been unsuccessful at RIAS shortlisting stage in the preceding year can be re-submitted and will be considered provided that:

-- the project must have been occupied by January 2024 (one year before entries to the 2025 RIAS Awards close).
-Partially-occupied commercial and housing projects are subject to approval
+• the project must have been occupied by January 2025 (one year before entries to the RIAS Awards 2026 close).
+Partially-occupied projects are subject to approval

 How to enter